jmedina0126/jmedina0126/README.md

 ## Let's Connect

 I'm always open to collaboration and love connecting with fellow tech enthusiasts.
-If you're interested in working together or just want to chat about web development, reach out to me on LinkedIn https://www.linkedin.com/in/jemar-medina/ or via email j.medina0126@gmail.com.
+If you're interested in working together or just want to chat about web development, reach out to me on [LinkedIn](https://www.linkedin.com/in/jemar-medina/) or via [email](j.medina0126@gmail.com).
 Your ideas and insights are always welcome!

 Thank you for stopping by my page, and I look forward to the exciting possibilities of collaboration.